greim/ugly-adapter/readme.md

 # Straightforward way to obtain promises from your standard error-first callback functions

-Large swaths of the node/io.js ecosystem use callbacks.
+Large swaths of the node/io.js ecosystem use callbacks for asynchronous flow.
-Many people wish they used promises instead.
+Many people wish these methods returned promises instead or in addition to accepting callbacks.
 Whether or not that wish is someday fulfilled, this lib provides an easy way to get promises from callback APIs.

 ## Install